Allegiant Just Swallowed Sun Country — $1.5 Billion, 195 Aircraft

 The two airlines will continue to operate under their existing brands for the foreseeable future.
 The merger does not produce immediate changes to reservations, flight schedules, or travel plans.
 Customers booked on Allegiant remain on Allegiant.
 Customers booked on Sun Country remain on Sun Country.
 Both websites continue to function as before.

 The full integration — combining flight operations, dispatch, maintenance, and a single FAA operating certificate — typically takes around two years.
 The merged airline will eventually have to pick a single brand, single fleet plan, and single labour-relations strategy.
-The labour piece is the harder one: Allegiant pilots are paid less than Sun Country pilots, and Sun Country flight attendants are unionised while Allegiant's are not.
-Both gaps will have to close.
+The labour piece is the harder one: the two pilot groups sit under different unions — the Teamsters at Allegiant, ALPA at Sun Country — and the flight attendants do too, with the TWU at Allegiant and the Teamsters at Sun Country.
+Those contracts and seniority lists will have to be merged.

 The U.S. Budget-Airline Landscape Shifts